Monthly Archives from March 2006

 snow-brave-red-roses.jpg

 A reader, E., sent me both a very interesting and moving question: "I am looking for a spicy rose scent for fall, heading to heavier rose in winter.
 Think headily fragrant red roses in snow."
-It is an interesting question because it pushes us to think in terms of finding a specific red rose note - possibly cooled down and purified by a snow accord - as opposed to any beautiful rose scent in general.
+It is an interesting question because it pushes you to think in terms of finding a specific red rose note - possibly cooled down and purified by a snow accord - as opposed to any beautiful rose scent in general.

 It is moving because, as I learned later, the reason E. is searching for that scent is that it is linked with the affective memory of the garden of her mother who passed away last summer.
 I hope you will be able to help her as well.
 May I add that E. hopes to find that rose scent that will make people say "I just smelled roses".